damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Metadata/6. Use/README.md

    - App installation

 #### 3. Setup instruction
- - **Definition:** * Setup instruction is a group of commands for setting a software, firmware and, app.
+ - **Definition:** *Setup instruction is a group of commands for setting a software, firmware and, app.*
    - Firmware setup
    - Software setup
    - App setup

-8. Troubleshooting
+#### 4. Troubleshooting
+- **Definition:** *Troubleshooting instructions is for when the product does not work as expected.*
+   - Firmware setup
+   - Software setup
+   - App setup

 9. Environmental management